USA Today Logo

 2012 – 2017

 This is the first major modification undertaken by USA Today.
 Designer Wolff Olins was involved.
-With his input, the focus shifted from the name of the national newspaper to a graphic depiction of the globe.
-The experimenter removed all unnecessary elements and left only the blue circle.
+With his input, the focus shifted from the national newspaper’s name to a graphic depiction of the globe.
+The experimenter removed all unnecessary elements, leaving only the blue circle.
 It denotes several concepts: the globe, the point of view of what is happening around, the dial indicating the completed daily cycle, and the final point of each day.
 On the right side is the title, aligned on the left edge and colored in black.

 2017 – today

 The current emblem has been simplified even further because the authors have removed the faintly visible phrase “A Gannett Company,” which was previously under the periodical title.
-They also lightened the remaining lettering, making it graphite, and added an emerald hue to the circle.
+They also lightened the remaining lettering to graphite and added an emerald hue to the circle.

 Font and Colors

-The evolution of the USA Today newspaper logo has to do with simplification, which is evident at every stage.
+The evolution of the USA Today newspaper logo reflects a process of simplification, evident at every stage.
 If it consisted of many stripes in the beginning, now there is no trace of them left.
-This modification was caused by the concept of the print edition and the transition to an electronic format.
-The designers had to make the media remain recognizable, keeping the style, but at the same time, it was compatible with any digital media operating on Apple and Android systems.
+The print edition concept and the transition to an electronic format caused this modification.
+The designers had to keep the media recognizable while maintaining the style and making it compatible with any digital media on Apple and Android systems.